 Panera Bread.
 Chipotle.
 And now, Fazoli’s.

 If a restaurant can be judged by the company it keeps, CEO Carl Howard feels pretty good about the club his 220-unit fast casual is poised to join.
-On June 19, the Italian chain will become the first national brand under 1,000 units—and the third restaurant overall—to offer a completely clean food menu.
+On June 19, the Italian chain claims it will become the first national brand under 1,000 units—and the third restaurant overall—to offer a completely clean food menu.

 It took over a year, more than $1.5 million, 1,000 hours of labor, and many (many) taste-tasting sessions.
 “There were some days when I was eating 18 slices of turkey,” Howard says.